icoderharshit/Code-Innovation-Series-ChitkaraUniversity/DawaiHaq/README.md

 - With this, we'll also keep the patients profile up to date for ease and update the Appointments and Prescription data according to the visits.

+## Contents

+ #### 1. HomePage

+ >   &nbsp;  &nbsp; The homepage of our project provides basic information about our project and various links for registration, viewing user profile etc.

+#### 2. Register
+>   &nbsp;  &nbsp;A new user can register using this page and will get a verification link on the registered email account after verification the user can access his/her profile on the  __profile page__ __(Authentication , user creation/management is done using firebase)__

+#### 3. Sign In
+>   &nbsp;  &nbsp; Registered user can sign in to his account using signin page.
+Currently signed in user is shown on the navbar on homepage

+#### 4. Patient profile
+>   &nbsp;  &nbsp; Patient can check his/her profile by signing in as patient .
+This page will provide complete info of the patient and his medical history which can be accessed anytime.

+#### 5. Doctor's Page
+>   &nbsp;  &nbsp; This page provide the doctor access to patient's info and ability to write a new prescription for the patient .  __(Patient's user id needs to be provided to access this page)__

+#### 5.Chemist's Page
+>   &nbsp;  &nbsp; This page provide the chemist access to patient's name ad age and the latest prescription given to the patient .  __(Patient's user id needs to be provided to access this page)__

+## Hosting
+-  Since this project is based on Html , CSS and JS no special plugin is require dowload the folder and __open index.html__ .
+-  To access some parts of the project a user account needs to be created using valid email id.

 [![forthebadge](https://forthebadge.com/images/badges/check-it-out.svg)](https://icoderharshit.github.io/dawaihaq)